 Correspondence and website administration for this project are currently coordinated by two volunteers.
 We need your help.
-There is much more work to be done, and numerous opportunities exist for advancing the cause for recognition of the U.S. Cadet Nurse Corps.
+There is much more work to be done, and numerous opportunities exist for recognizing of the Cadet Nurses.

 Here are several: